 Grab A Drink At One Of The City’s Panoramic Bars

-If you think Zurich has enough beauty to offer, while walking on the street, brace yourself, because it has plenty more if you go a little high and probe it from a bird’s perspective.
+If you think Zurich has enough to offer from down its street, brace yourself.
+Because it gets better as you climb high and probe the bird’s view.
 High above the rooftops, where the noise of the city is far away and sometimes a slight breeze blows, you get to marvel at the Zurich’s beautiful architecture and a conduit of ever impressive tram-lines.

 Claim The City Boundaries In A Tram

-As people hop-in and hop-off, you slowly explore the town and its surrounding suburbs – getting a closer look to the city’s everyday life, and culture.
-Start your journey into any direction from the main station, and get to the other side of the town, take the same tram back or the train, to make it quicker.
+As people hop-in and hop-off, you slowly explore the town and its surrounding suburbs — getting a closer look at the city’s everyday life, and culture.
+Start your journey in any direction from the main station, and get to the other side of the town, take the same tram back or the train, to make it quicker.

 Drink from a Water Fountain, And Capture It

-One of the most cultural thing about Zurich is its unique drinking water fountains that are spread all over the city of Zurich.
-An estimated figure says that there are over 1200 such fountains, all of different design, can be found across the city, mos of which spew drinkable water 24 hours a day.
+One of the most cultural things about Zurich is its unique drinking water fountains that are spread all over the city of Zurich.
+An estimated figure says that over 1200 such fountains can be found across the city, most of which spill drinkable water 24 hours a day.

-So when in Zurich, there is no need to purchase bottled water, just stick your water bottle under one of the flowing spouts and drink from an iconic Swiss fountain.
+So when in Zurich, there is no need to purchase bottled water, just stick your reusable bottle under one of the flowing spouts and drink from an iconic Swiss fountain.

-Though the city lets you hire free bikes pretty much on all major stations, it’s just too much of a hassle to locate (and moreover drop) the bike at their desired station (or lose your 20 CHF security deposit!).
-So invest in a Zurich card, skip the lines and all confusion, and get go!
+Though the city lets you hire free bikes at all major stations, it’s just too much of a hassle to locate (and moreover drop) the bike at their desired station.
+So invest in a Zurich card, skip the lines and all confusion, and get going!